 Here's how to tell whether your new growth is an aerial root or a flower spike.

 As you gain experience with your orchid, the differences between orchid flower roots and spikes will become more evident.
-Determining whether new growth is a root or a flower spike is largely a matter of observation and time.
+Determining whether new growth is a root, or a flower spike is largely a matter of observation and time.

 Orchid flower spikes are usually greener than roots and have a flatter, mitten-shaped tip.
 While growing, spikes remain green along their full length.
 Orchid spikes usually emerge from between the plant’s leaves rather than from the plant’s center.

-Wait to stake a new growth until you see that it is in fact a flower spike and is as tall as the stake itself.
+Wait to stake a new growth until you see that it is a flower spike and is as tall as the stake itself.
 Quite often, Phalaenopsis orchids will send up new leaves and new roots shortly before producing a new flower stalk, so if you've seen this happen, it may be an orchid spike.

-Orchid roots have rounded green tips and they appear under leaves rather than between leaves.
+Orchid roots have rounded green tips, and they appear under leaves rather than between leaves.
 Phalaenopsis roots are covered with a spongy epidural tissue called velamen.
 Just a few cells thick, velamen helps orchid roots absorb water and nitrogen from the air.
 It also provides the stickiness that allows epiphytic orchids to cling to tree branches in their natural habitat.

-When Phalaenopsis orchid roots are healthy, velamen is silvery-white, round and plump.
+When Phalaenopsis orchid roots are healthy, velamen is silvery-white, round, and plump.
 As water is absorbed, velamen turns green; returning to its natural whitish color several hours after watering.
 Velamen covers the length of each root except for the tip, which, when healthy, should be glossy green or reddish and pointed.

 Aerial roots (air roots) that hang from the orchid’s spike or curl up and over the edges of its pot are common in Phalaenopsis orchids.
+While they may not be the most visually appealing, they are necessary for the growth of your plant.
+They absorb nutrients differently than the roots beneath the soil.

 Still unsure if it's a new orchid flower spike or root?